 There is little point a small firm advertising on a national TV campaign because the return will not cover the high sunk costs

 To increase capacity 8 fold it is necessary to increase surface area only 4 fold.

 A bigger firm can get a better rate of interest than small firms

 9. External economies of scale

 This occurs when firms benefit from the whole industry getting bigger.
 E.g. firms will benefit from better infrastructure, access to specialized labour and good supply networks.
 E.g. micro chip producers often set up in Silicon valley

 Most of the above economies of scale are internal.
 It means the economies benefit the firm when it grows in size

-Studies in Economies of Scale suggest that to attain the lowest point on the Long run average costs the minimum number of cars to be produced in 1 year is 400,000
+Studies in economies of scale suggest that, in the auto-mobile industry, to attain the lowest point on the long run average costs the minimum number of cars to be produced in 1 year is 400,000.